Abdullah10111993/storybooks/README.md

 ## How to Start

-Navigate to story-app and type the following in terminal / command window
+Navigate to story-app and type the following in terminal / command window.
+(Makesure to fillup the clientId and clientSecret in config.env)

 ```bash
 # Install dependencies